cloud-gov/cg-site/content/ops/contingency-plan.md

 Cloud Operations will configure all alerts to be delivered via email to [cloud-gov-support@gsa.gov](mailto:cloud-gov-support@gsa.gov) if there is a disruption in Pager Duty service.

 ### New Relic
 There is no direct mpact to the platform if a disruption occurs.
-When debugging any issues where New Relic would provide insite, the team will use manual investigation to access the same information directly from the affected system(s).
+When debugging any issues where New Relic would provide insight, the team will use manual investigation to access the same information directly from the affected system(s).

 ### GSA SecureAuth
 Cloud Operations will update the `opslogin` UAA instance to allow temporary access via password authentication for any accounts that require access during a disruption in service.